+After discovering many wonderful things to do in Hanoi, we head to the Imperial city of Hue.
 Just before midday, the heat presses down like a hot wet towel, especially after climbing the many steps to the Thien Mu Pagoda.
 I got here by ‘dragon boat’, from Hue (4km away).
 The cool breeze rising from the Perfume River carries the scent of hundreds of frangipani and jasmine trees lining the banks.

 It was a cool ride and the best way to get to – not only this magnificent Buddhist pagoda originally built in 1601- but the Royal Tombs as well.

 Venturing to the back gardens of the Thien Mu Pagoda, I spot a young novice monk emptying a giant kettle onto a Bougainvillea laden with blossoms.

-Following the novice with the kettle I find an open-sided pavilion where teenage novices are busy setting up a long table in a lavender room where fans whir softly in the heat.
+Following the novice, with the kettle, I find an open-sided pavilion where teenage novices are busy setting up a long table in a lavender room where fans whir softly in the heat.